You are here

-Applications for the Summer 2023 start are being accepted Nov.
-1, 2022, through the deadline of March 31, 2023.
-Program application details are below.
+Applications for the Summer 2023 semester start are open now through March 31, 2023.
+View program application details details below.

 The Surgical Technology program at College of Western Idaho (CWI) prepares you for an exciting career as a surgical technologist in the growing healthcare industry.
 Working under the direction of surgeons, you’ll facilitate the safe operation of invasive procedures maximizing patient safety and care.